 He is also the main brains behind the WildSlovenia concept and manager of the website, blog and social media.

 Sara is an enthusiast of everything to do with nature.
-Graduating in conservation biology, since then she has worked at different nature reserves around the northern Adriatic, as an interpretative wildlife guide.
-In spring and summer she regularly helps with the keeping and management of Carsiana Botanical Garden in the Trieste Karst.
-She currently works at the Institute of the Republic of Slovenia for Nature Conservation, where she is involved in a project about the sustainable development of the Karst Edge.
+Graduating in conservation biology, since then she has worked at different nature reserves around the northern Adriatic as an interpretative wildlife guide, as well as a keeper and manager of Carsiana Botanical Garden in the Trieste Karst.
+Until recently she has worked at the Institute of the Republic of Slovenia for Nature Conservation, while her current job is at Landscape Park Strunjan, on the Slovenian coast.
 Her main interests are birds, botany and butterflies, but she also loves snorkeling and mountain hiking.
-Her favourite environment is the forest and the fieldwork she usually carries on is mainly focused on woodpeckers and forest ecology.
+She frequently volunteers for DOPPS - BirdLife Slovenia, carrying out bird censuses around the country.
+Her favourite environment is the forest and her fieldwork is frequently focused on woodpeckers and forest ecology.
 In the free time, she ceaselessly manages her organic vegetable garden with the help of her tireless chickens.

 Paul is a naturalist and translator, and started serious birding at the age of 11 before broadening his interests to include butterflies, botany and other vertebrates.
 A teacher in an international school for 15 years until 2005 he has lived in the Italian Karst close to the border with Slovenia since 1989 and has led wildlife tours in the area since 1993 for a wide range of companies including Naturetrek, Honeyguide, Greenwings and Oriole Birding.
 His favourite pastime is communicating his enthusiasm for wildlife and nature to others, in the field and via the internet, via twitter.